hyprwm/hyprland-wiki/pages/FAQ/_index.md

 For Nvidia graphics - unfortunately, it's a wlroots issue as well, most likely due to Nvidia's lack of support and proprietary drivers.

+There is a way to fix it that *might* work for you though:

+**Option 1:** Use *only* the external monitor

+By using `WLR_DRM_DEVICES=/dev/dri/card1` (or `card0`) you can force Hyprland to use only your dGPU, meaning your laptop's screen will be gone but your external one will work.

+**Option 2:** Use all outputs, at the cost of battery life.

+By switching your laptop to only use the dGPU in the BIOS, you *might* be able to get everything to work, at the cost of high battery usage.

+*Please note these are highly model-specific and might or might not work.
+If they don't, you're unfortunately out of luck.*

+You might try a USB-C to hdmi adapter though, maybe that could route the external monitor through the iGPU.

 ### How do I screenshot?

 Install `grim-git` and `slurp`